mgeck64/ccalc-gtk/readme.md

 - Warnings about missed dependencies when loading
 - Initial window size is sometimes wrong
-- Gtk 4, which is still new, is not available in Ubuntu (21.10) Thus, I ported this to work with the more stable Gtk 3 (repo ccalc-gtk3); that version is having none of these issues, and thus this version is frozen and new development is happening in ccalc-gtk3.
+- Gtk 4, which is still new, is not available in Ubuntu (21.10) Moreover, Gtk 3 (and gtkmm-3) is 'built in' to Manjaro (21.2) and Ubuntu (21.10), which is not the case for Gtk 4, and thus no other libraries are required to run the app in those distros.
+Thus, I ported this to work with the more stable and convenient to use Gtk 3 (repo ccalc-gtk3); that version is having none of these issues, and thus this version is frozen and new development is happening in ccalc-gtk3.
+(2/25/22)
 ## Dependencies
 This project depends on another of my projects, ccalc-lib; that project provides the backend to this project's GUI frontend.